-I came across an interesting statement by Morgan Freeman today:
+The other day I came across an interesting statement by Morgan Freeman:

 “Toxic mothers are just as bad as absent fathers, but ya’ll not ready for that discussion yet.”

-It’s not easy to pick up the pieces and let go.
-However, it’s much more difficult to live in clutter!
-We may need a third party to go through this situation with us.
-It’s important to acknowledge that we need help.
+It is not easy to pick up the pieces and let go.
+However, it is much more difficult to live in clutter.
+We may need a third party to go through this situation.
+It is important to acknowledge that we need help.

-God recommends forgiveness because it’s a healthy lifestyle.
-God wants us to have an uncluttered mind and a heart that remains soft and generous versus hardened and unrelenting.
-The effects of forgiving a person and the ability to leave things behind is both freeing and healing.
-And let’s not forget that nobody is perfect.
+God recommends forgiveness because it is a healthy lifestyle.
+Forgiving a person and moving on is freeing.
+Nobody is perfect.
 As much as we need to forgive others, others may need to forgive us too.